 Difflugia oblonga Ehrenberg, 1838

-Diagnosis: Shell ovoid-elongate, laterally circular, with a smooth surface, generally transparent in appearance, and 110 µm long.
+Diagnosis: Shell ovoid-elongate, laterally circular, with a smooth surface, generally transparent in appearance.

 Ecology: In sediments of freshwater ponds, ditches and bogs; also in moist soil.

 Two species correspond to the description of Ehrenberg, D. bryophila and D. lanceolata (Fig. 2).
-Very likely Ehrenberg has observed a specimen of one of these common species, but we will never now which of these species he has used for his description.
+Very likely, Ehrenberg has observed a specimen of one of these common species, but we will never know which of these species he has used for his description.
 However, most species identified as D. oblonga belong to the D. pyriformis group.
-In this regard, it is highly remarkable that Penard in his standard work (1902) never mentioned the name D. oblonga, though he used it in later years, e.g. D. pyriformis var. bryophila became D. oblonga var. bryophila (Wailes & Penard, 1911).
+In this regard, it is highly remarkable that Penard in his standard work (1902) never mentioned the name D. oblonga, though he used it in later years, e.g., D. pyriformis var. bryophila became D. oblonga var. bryophila (Wailes and Penard, 1911).

 Another example of misinterpretation of the original description of D. oblonga can be found with Ogden and Hedley (1980) who noticed that D. longicollis Gassowsky, 1936, is similar to D. oblonga in shape, but can easily identified by its size which is 72-116 µm.
 However, this is curious, as the size given for D. oblonga in the original description is 111 µm, up to 140 µm.